Financial-Times/o-forms/README.md

 #### Select Input

-To create a password input use a [single input](#single-input-fields) field structure, with a `o-forms-input--select` modifier class on the `o-forms-input` element and a [`select` input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).
+To create a select input use a [single input](#single-input-fields) field structure, with a `o-forms-input--select` modifier class on the `o-forms-input` element and a [`select` input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select).

 ```html
 <label class="o-forms-field">